In This Article

 Meet the Expert

-According to Garren and Grenia, a French bob is no run-of-the-mill bob.
-It hits right under the ears and above your chin, and according to Grenia (think: cheekbone-length).
+According to Garren and Grenia, a French bob hits right under the ears and above your chin (i.e. cheekbone-length).
 The style may have originated with French actresses in the 1920s who wore their hair in a cropped bob, sometimes with a beret.
 It has become a universal ambassador of effortless Parisian style.
 Often worn with bangs, the cut is usually blunt at the ends.

 How to Style a French Bob

 One of the best things about the French bob is that styling can be a breeze.
-You can rock it looking sleek and polished or playfully tousled.
+You can wear it sleek and polished or playfully tousled.
 "The style gives your hair that just-out-of-bed but still chic look, that never looks like you tried hard," Grenia says.
 If you want a slicked-back look, he recommends passing some of IGK's Rich Kid Coconut Oil Gel ($29) throughout your cut.
-"You can also use some texturizing spray to enhance your natural waves," he recommends.
+"You can also use some texturizing spray to enhance your natural waves," he adds.

 For daily styling, Garren says less is more.
-"I would use R+Co BLEU Essential Hair Tonic ($55) after you shampoo to scrunch the wave in and just let it air dry," he says.
-Garren also prescribes R+CO BLEU Surreal Styling Serum ($70) if you seek a smooth finish.
+"I would use R+Co Bleu Essential Hair Tonic ($55) after you shampoo to scrunch the wave in and just let it air dry."
+Garren also prescribes R+CO Bleu Surreal Styling Serum ($70) if you seek a smooth finish.
 "Comb through wet hair and let it air dry.
-If the hair is frizzy, use the R+Co BLEU Super Style Crème ($64)," he says.
+If the hair is frizzy, use the R+Co Bleu Super Style Crème ($64)," he says.
 "Always do it on wet hair so it doesn't weigh the hair down.
 Use your hands or a large-tooth comb to give bounce, instead of a brush."

-I found that a combination of mousse and texturizing products gave my French bob weightless lift and bounce that I loved.
-Davines Liquid Spell ($45) and Oribe Grandiose Plumping Mousse ($39) were the best mousses for volume and flyaways at my crown.
-I loved Unite's Liquid Volume ($31) for both volume and texture.
-R+Co's Velvet Curtain ($34) also helped give some separation and moisture when I wanted to take a break from hot tools.
+A combination of mousse and texturizing products will give your French bob lift and bounce.
+Consider Davines Liquid Spell ($51) and Oribe Grandiose Plumping Mousse ($39) for volume and flyaways at the crown.
+Also, Unite's Liquid Volume ($32) for both volume and texture.
+R+Co's Velvet Curtain ($34) also will help give some separation and moisture when you want to take a break from hot tools.